Guilherme-Denarde/Guilherme-Denarde/README.md

 ###

-<p align="left">✨ Creating bugs since 2022<br>📚 I'm currently learning about Kubernetes, Docker, and Vim.<br>🎯 Goals: To build more efficient and scalable applications using cutting-edge technologies.<br>🎲 Fun fact: When I'm not coding, I love to travel and explore new places, which helps me become a better problem solver.</p>
+<p align="left">✨ Creating bugs since 2022<br>🎯 Goals: To build more efficient and scalable applications using cutting-edge technologies.<br>🎲 Fun fact: When I'm not coding, I love to travel and explore new places, which helps me become a better problem solver.</p>

 ###